 Heirloom eggs by Natalia Zaitseva: The beautiful egg that speaks of the alliance between Faberge’s work and the royal family of Russia, is designed from the finest lustrous triple fired porcelain.
 The beautiful egg is ornately decorated with raised relief, 22k Gold accents, 100 hand-set faux jewels and Swarovski crystals.

 Fabergé Winter Egg: The magnificent “Winter egg” encrusted with over 3000 diamonds and made of finely carved transparent rock crystal was considered the most valuable by documents in Russian State Archives.
 The Fabergé “Winter Egg” sold for $9.6 million, beating the previous record of a Faberge egg at $3 million.

 The Rothschild Fabergé egg: Nobody can possibly outshine the grandeur and magnificence of the Rothschild Faberge egg, which is a masterpiece that everybody would ache for.
 Such is the presence of the Rothschild Faberge egg that the onlooker will fall short of praises for it!
 The Rothschild Faberge egg was auctioned by Christie’s in 2009 for $18.5 million.

-There are some other eggs that don’t quite fit into the category of the ‘absolute egg’ list.
-These are the works of arts by various artists.
+Some other eggs don’t quite fit into the category of the ‘absolute egg’ list.
+These are the works of art by various artists.
 Moscow hosts a majestic Fabergé egg house for a whopping $10 million.
 Another beautiful work of art is a hand-painted egg in Zagreb’s main square, created by a Chinese artist in 2009.